-Relative to the granitic Seychelles, the metres from Mahé, are difficult to access except from a cruise ship or substantial yacht.
-Advance permission to visit must be obtained from Seychelles Islands (tel.
+Relative to the granitic Seychelles, the in the granitic islands.
+Other breeding Aldabras, lying more than 1 000 kilometres from Mahé, are difficult to access except from a cruise ship or substantial yacht.
+Advance permission to visit must be obtained from Seychelles Islands frigatebirds roost ashore.
+Five endem- Foundation, Hermitage, Victoria, Mahé (tel.
 32 4883).